 The passing of the torch to younger people directs them to “see the struggle for Jews to live in safety as an ongoing necessity, rather than a part of history,” writes Israel National News.

-It is an obligation for the Jewish remnant, as well as the world, to preserve the memory of this horror story—of humankind’s capacity to murderously destroy an entire race of people and almost succeed in doing it—of humankind turning a blind eye, passively standing by and just letting it happen.
+It is an obligation for the Jewish community, as well as the world, to preserve the memory of this horror — of humankind’s capacity to murderously destroy an entire race of people and almost succeed in doing it — of humankind turning a blind eye, passively standing by and just letting it happen.

 This capacity and this passivity still infect humankind.

 It is urgent that the torch of remembrance be passed.
-A report released last Wednesday by the Center of Organizations of Holocaust Survivors reveals that more than 80% of Israelis believe that the Holocaust is in danger of being forgotten.
+A 2015 report by the Center of Organizations of Holocaust Survivors reveals that more than 80% of Israelis believe that the Holocaust is in danger of being forgotten.
 (Arutz Sheva)

 Will we allow that happen?
 Are we seeing the last trace of “Never Forget”?
 Will the Holocaust be forgotten in a handful of years?